 Allied Insurance reviews and ratings

 Allied has slightly better-than-average customer service reviews.
-The company has a 0.99 complaint ratio from the National Association of Insurance Commissioners, indicating it has slightly fewer complaints than other similarly sized companies.
+The company has a 0.99 complaint ratio from the NAIC, indicating it has slightly fewer complaints than other similar-sized companies.
 The most common reasons customers filed complaints were displeasure with the claims process, especially delays and unsatisfactory settlement amounts.

 However, Allied and its parent company, Nationwide, do have poor ratings in other areas.
 Consumer survey company J.D.
 Power found that Nationwide had low consumer satisfaction for both insurance shopping and claims satisfaction, giving the company two out of five stars in both categories.